ibm-cloud-docs/cloud-databases/reference-hpcs.md

 # Hyper Protect Crypto Services Integration
 {: #hpcs}

 The data that you store in {{site.data.keyword.cloud}} Databases is encrypted by default by using randomly generated keys.
 If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started), and use one of your own keys to encrypt your databases.
-Take note that {{site.data.keyword.hscrypto}} for {{site.data.keyword.cloud}} Databases backups is not currently supported.
+Take note that {{site.data.keyword.hscrypto}} for {{site.data.keyword.cloud}} Databases backups is not currently supported for the majority of regions and not recommended to be used without carefull considerations of the potential impact to disaster recovery.

 This document covers the integration of {{site.data.keyword.hscrypto}} (HPCS) with Cloud Databases, which includes {{site.data.keyword.databases-for-cassandra}},{{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-enterprisedb}}, {{site.data.keyword.databases-for-etcd}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, {{site.data.keyword.databases-for-mysql_full}}, and {{site.data.keyword.messages-for-rabbitmq}}.
 {: .note}